developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/setup/index.md

 * **Form -** Form type to specify that the bundle contains a picture of the captured form.
 Form image will be in the JPEG format.

 **Important**: For some scanning applications, it might be preferable for decoded data to be sent directly to the current activity and not necessarily displayed.
 For such instances, the activity must be designated  as "singleTop" in its AndroidManifest.xml file.
 Failure to designate an activity in this way will cause an instance of the activity to be launched on every decode, and the data sent to each newly spawned copy.

-Finally there will be a configuration option for each process plug-in so that the process plug-in can be configured specifically for the Intent output, which in this case is the basic data formatting process plug-in.

 For more information about Android Intents, please refer to the [Android Developer site](https://developer.android.com/guide/components/intents-filters.html).